ahzs645/resume/rendercv_output/Ahmad_Jalil_CV.typ

   ""
 )

-// Description text (not bullet points for awards)
+// Add spacing after summary - different for Awards vs Professional Development
+#v(design_awards_after_summary)  // Awards: spacing after summary

+// Awards section - has highlights/descriptions
 The award is for recipients whose home town must be within the geographical boundaries defined by the Yukon border to the north, 70 Mile House to the south, Haida Gwaii Islands to the west, and the Alberta border to the east, including the communities of Dawson Creek, Chetwynd, and Tumbler Ridge.
 Meeting the criteria for good academic standing is the primary basis for selection.
-#v(design_professional_dev_paragraph_spacing)  // Uses professional development spacing
+#v(design_awards_paragraph_spacing)  // Uses awards-specific spacing

+// Conditional spacing based on entry type
-#v(design_professional_dev_between_entries)  // Uses professional development spacing between entries
+#v(design_awards_between_entries)  // Awards spacing between entries

 #v(design-entries-vertical-space-between-entries)
 // Normal entry (for professional development, awards, etc.) matching LaTeX